NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 Airplane Ticket

+**Naming Rule**

+Naming Series: Name should be of the form: `IndiGo-013-BLR-to-BOM-002` where `IndiGo-013` is the airplane name, `BLR` is the code of the source airport and `BOM` is the code of the destination airport

 **Fields**

-0. Name (Naming Series) (Name should be of the form: `IndiGo-013-BLR-to-BOM-002` where `IndiGo-013` is the airplane name, `BLR` is the code of the source airport and `BOM` is the code of the destination airport)
 1. Passenger (link to Flight Passenger, Mandatory)
 2. Source Airport (link to source Airport, Mandatory)
 3. Destination Airport (link to destination Airport, Mandatory)